-FHC consultants work collaboratively with state agencies, non-profit organizations and others to develop powerful databases that drive change.
+FHC consultants give state agencies, non-profit organizations and others the tools and guidance to develop powerful databases that drive change.

 Freedman HealthCare supports clients on the following tasks: